Firefly Collaborative Mental Health

 Welcome!

 Thank you for visiting!
 My name is Margaret (she/her), and I’m a Psychiatric-Mental Health Nurse Practitioner (PMHNP).
 I focus on treating the mental health needs of the neurodivergent and queer community.
-I treat children through young adults and provide in-person care at my Richmond office as well as telehealth care throughout Virginia.
+I treat children through young adults and provide in-person care at my Richmond office as well as telehealth throughout Virginia.

 About me:

+I have been a PMHNP since 2017, and before that a psychiatric nurse since 2012.
+I received both my BSN and MSN at Virginia Commonwealth University, where I'm currently adjunct faculty for the PMHNP program.
+I've worked in many different settings, including acute inpatient, eating disorders, child and adolescent, PHP and IOP, consult liaison, corrections and substance abuse.
 I was born and raised in Cambridge, Massachusetts, a city I am proud to call home.
 I originally made my way to Virginia to live in an intentional community in VA, where 100 people lived and worked together on an income-sharing farm.
 I went on to move to Oakland, CA, where I earned my BA at Mills College with a major in French and Francophone Studies and a minor in psychology.
 At Mills, I was inducted into the Phi Beta Kappa honor society and won the French Prize.
 I have three daughters, each born at home with under the care of an incredible midwife (IFKYK).
 I'm married to a Richmond City firefighter.
 I am a musical theater fanatic with a particular passion for Les Mis.
 While I'm a cat person at heart, I currently have one Quaker parrot and three parakeets.

 Insurance Accepted:

-I utilize Headway for insurance verification and billing; before starting services together, you will need to make a Headway account so we can make sure I'm in your network.
+Cigna Anthem BCBS Aetna United Optum Oscar Oxford Sentara I utilize Headway for insurance verification and billing; before starting services together, you will need to make a Headway account so we can make sure I'm in your network.
 Please click below to verify insurance coverage before we start together.
 Any questions about insurance coverage, benefits, or billing should be directed to Headway, as I outsource the financial management of my practice to them.

 Frequently asked questions: